isomerpages/nlb-biblioasia/_videos/From Book to Cook/Eat More Wheat!.md

 ![](/images/Videos:%20From%20Book%20to%20Cook/Milk%20Noodle%20Soup%20pg%2018-19.jpg)
 <div style="background-color: white;">Recipe of milk noodle soup, from <i>"The Proof Is in the Eating" Recipe Book</i> (Singapore: RTS Enterprises, 1969).</div>

-In the video, Christopher used a *murukku* press to make the noodles!
+In the video, Christopher used a *murukku* press to make the noodles.
 ![](/images/Videos:%20From%20Book%20to%20Cook/murukku.png)